 Ashley is a 5th generation Oregonian whose grandparents were farmers and educators.
 She is an attorney who has spent her life advocating for children, seniors, people with disabilities, and accessible health care.
 Her accomplished career includes working for a US Senate committee on health care and serving as Director of the Oregon Office of Aging and People with Disabilities.
-She is now Deputy Director at the State Office of the Long-Term Care Ombudsman.
+She is now an Acting Division Director at the Oregon Employment Department.
 To learn more go to: https://www.ashley4oregon.com.

 Zone 5 Karina Guzman Ortiz

 Karina is the proud daughter of immigrants from Hidalgo, Mexico.
 Raised in Salem, and now the mother of two children in Salem-Keizer schools, she has deep roots in our Latinx community.
 She will bring great experience to the Board, from working as a substitute teacher in the School District, running the CAPACES youth program, and working for community-based organizations to build and strengthen community and family relationships.
 Karina earned a Masters of Social Work at PSU and now works in the Early Learning Division of the Oregon Department of Education.
 To learn more go to: www.Karinafororegon.com.